The history of Portugal’s most popular canned food brand, Bom Petisco, is as special as its tuna.

 Over 50 years of Bom Petisco

-On the islands of São Miguel and Pico, the production of Bom Petisco has a history which is over 50 years old.
+On the island of São Miguel, the production of Bom Petisco has a history which is over 50 years old.
 This is the story written by the hands of our employees, who, every day, prepare the fish, to make the best petisco* available to all – our tuna.
 It is thanks to them that every can contains a guarantee of Azorean tradition – unbeatable fish, prepared following the recipe passed through generations.

 *Petisco – a small dish; snack